Story of Ted Weisgal and Leisure Learning Unlimited

 on me the first time I saw him at the Courses a la Carte.

-It seemed like a good move for Donna to hire him.
+It seemed like a good move for Deborah to hire him.

 Sure enough, Ted provided a strong immediate